ecwu/ecwu.github.io.source/content/post/120-film-and-rb67.md

   caption="Try very hard to pull focus with the help of one flashlight." attr="" attrlink=""
  >}} it gets hard to see the image or even pull focus.

-But most of the time, the image has a fair amount of brightness.
+ Most of the time, the image has a fair amount of brightness.

 {{< figure
   src="https://cdn.ecwuuuuu.com/blog/image/viewfinder-01.jpg"